 - In a small bowl, combine the olive oil, minced garlic, dried oregano, dried basil, dried thyme, dried rosemary, and red pepper flakes (if using).
 For marinade variations, see the blog post.

 - Place chicken in a large bowl and rub the olive oil and spice mixture all over the chicken breasts, coating them evenly.
 You can also place the chicken breasts in a plastic bag and massage the outside of the bag to coat the chicken.
-Let marinade for 30 minutes.
+Let marinate for 30 minutes.

 - Remove chicken from plastic bags and place in a single layer on the prepared baking dish or baking sheet.
 Bake chicken breasts for 23-30 minutes for large breasts and 17-20 minutes for medium breasts until they are cooked through and reach an internal temperature of 165 degrees Fahrenheit (74 degrees Celsius).
-You can check the temperature by inserting an instant-read thermometer into the thickest part of the chicken breast.
+You can check the temperature by inserting an thermometer into the thickest part of the chicken breast.
 See notes for more.

 - Remove the pan from the oven and cover loosely with aluminum foil.
 Let chicken rest for 5 minutes before slicing.
 Slice and serve with any sides you choose or use to make a chicken salad or chicken wrap.